 I asked myself what is the best angle to staple sheets of paper at?

-This simple article on how to staple paper got picked up by Metafilter and traffic went mad for a few weeks.
+This simple article on how to staple papers together was picked up by Metafilter and traffic went mad for a few weeks.
 Readers wanted more info and suggestions were that a thesis should be written, so I expanded it and I even had to change the original graphics as someone, quite rightly pointed out that one was technically incorrect.
 I was still getting searches through to the new website for this article several years later so decided to republish it.
 Here is the article:

 I have just stapled four sheets of paper together in a routine that I do several times a day and yet it only just occurred to me that there may be a perfect angle at which to staple the paper together for ease of reading.
-For example, if I were to staple at the classic 45 degrees would it interfere with my desk space more than a 90-degree fixing?
+For example, if I were to staple the paper at the classic 45 degrees would it interfere with my desk space more than a 90-degree fixing?